CGAL/cgal-web/_posts/2018-04-01-GreenProjectAward.md

 ---
 layout: post
-title: "CGAL- Finalist for the Greenest Project Award"
+title: "CGAL - Finalist for the Green Project Award"
-description: "CGAL - the carbon footprint of a cricket"
+description: "The Carbon Footprint of a Cricket"
 category: "news"
 tags: []
 ---